Winter storm moves up East Coast

 "Throughout Monday the weather is going to be pretty cold and whatever is on the road will still be there," Gov. Roy Cooper said.
 He said that, so far, there are no weather-related fatalities.

-Cooper said 9,300 customers were without power at 4:30 p.m.
-ET Saturday, down from 25,000 earlier in the day.
-Utilities expected to restore electricity to most of those them by the end of Saturday.
+Cooper said 9,300 customers were without power Saturday afternoon, down from 25,000 earlier in the day.
+Fewer than 3,000 remained without power Sunday afternoon, according to Duke Energy.

 Weather and traffic resources